-This second kind of malware has a name: A Trojan horse, or more commonly 'Trojan'.
-The name is no coincidence, harkening back to the Ancient Greek legend of how the (presumed impregnable) city of Troy was sacked after its masters (foolishly) accepted a wooden horse loaded with its enemies and brought it within the city's gates.
-In this article, we'll show you what Trojans are, what kind of damage they can do, and how to be a bit more prescient than King Priam in your own digital domain.
+This second kind of malware has a name: A Trojan horse, or simply "Trojan".
+The name has roots in the Ancient Greek legend of how a wooden horse loaded with its enemies was brought inside Troy's gates.
+In this article, we'll show you what Trojans are, what kind of damage they can do, and how to avoid King Priam's mistake.

 What Is a Trojan?

-Like their legendary namesake, Trojans are masters of camouflage, sneaking their way onto your system in the hope of unleashing considerable damage.
-Although they are malware, Trojans are often disguised as legitimate software.
-Freeware is one particularly popular medium which Trojans piggyback on, however, they can also find enter your system as (harmless-looking) email attachments.
+Trojans are a kind of malware that disguises itself as legitimate software to sneak onto systems and unleash damage.
+Freeware is one particularly popular vehicle that Trojans piggyback on, however, they can also find enter your system as (harmless-looking) email attachments.

-The kind of havoc which a Trojan can wreak depends almost entirely upon what sort of malware it smuggles onto your system.
-Again, as in Homer's tale, the Trojan (horse) itself is just the 'transport' for the real danger, which lies in wait inside.
-Since there are many different kinds of Trojans, and new variants are an almost daily phenomenon, we've summarized a few of the most important types for you below:
+How much damage a Trojan can cause depends almost entirely upon what sort of malware it smuggles onto your system.
+Just like in Homer's ancient tale, the Trojan (horse) itself is just the 'transport' for the real danger, which waits inside.
+Since there are many different kinds of Trojans, and new variants appear every day, we've summarized a few of the most important types for you below:

 Banking Trojans/ Spyware

-This kind of malware actively searches for online banking information on systems, hitting users where it likely hurts most: Their bank accounts.
-In contrast to extortion software or ransomware, banking Trojans seek to covertly deprive you of your hard-earned funds, by misdirecting or rerouting transactions.
-The amount of damage they can do ultimately depends on how much time it takes you to notice that something is amiss with your online banking.
+These actively search for online banking information, hitting users in their bank accounts.
+Unlike extortion software or ransomware, banking Trojans try to rob you by misdirecting or rerouting transactions.
+The amount of damage they're capable of depends on how long it takes you to notice that something isn't right with your online banking or accounts.

-Alternatively known as extortion Trojans, or most commonly as ransomware, these are the somewhat more aggressive and daring sibling of spyware.
-Instead of secretly monitoring your activity, these make their presence known, encrypting folders, or even your entire system and demanding a ransom in exchange for the decryption key.
-Don't want to pay up?
-Most ransomware displays a countdown timer which represents how long you have to pay until your files are (irrevocably) deleted.
-Even then, as the old saying goes, "there is no honor among thieves", so don't expect to actually get your files back.
+Alternatively known as extortion Trojans, or most commonly as ransomware, these are the more aggressive and brazen sibling of spyware.
+Instead of secretly monitoring your activity, they encrypt folders or systems and demand payment for the decryption key.
+If you don't want to pay up, most ransomware displays a countdown timer showing how long you have until your files are permanently deleted.

 A botnet isn't necessarily something bad.
-Any network of computers connected to one another via a single network that pool their resources to complete a task (or tasks) is a botnet.
-The problem arises when such a botnet engages in illegal activity or uses your system without your knowledge, such as for DDoS attacks, or the sending of spam emails.
+Any network of computers connected to one another that pool their resources to complete a task is a botnet.
+The problem arises when a botnet engages in illegal activity or uses a system without its user's knowledge, such as for DDoS attacks, or to send spam emails.

-How Does a Trojan Gain Access To My System?
+How Does a Trojan Get On My System?

-The good news first: As tricky as Trojans are, they can't gain access to your system unless you download an infected file of one sort or another.
-There are two primary ways through which malware gains access to a system:
+The good news first: As tricky as Trojans are, they can't access your system unless you download a corrupted file that they're on.
+There are two main ways that malware gains access to systems:

-Trojans like to disguise themselves either as harmless software or by piggy-backing on legitimate software.
-For that reason, it's important to be careful about freeware, particularly from questionable or dubious sources.
-'Free games', which often show as pop-up banners on websites, are a particularly beloved medium for infecting unsuspecting users.
+Trojans like to disguise themselves as harmless software or by piggybacking on legitimate software.
+For this reason, be careful which freeware you download, particularly from questionable sources.
+'Free games', which often show as pop-up banners on websites, are a popular attack vector for Trojans.

-It's always best to download software directly from its developer, producer, or official mirrors.
-Free banner games, or other types of freeware that seem 'too good to be true' should be avoided.
-If a website appears suspicious, it probably is, and it's best to err on the side of caution and download from a more reputable source.
+It's always best to download software directly from its developer or official mirrors.
+Avoid free banner games, or other types of freeware that seem too good to be true.
+If a website looks suspicious, it probably is.
+Err on the side of caution and only download software from reputable sources.

 Regularly update your operating system, drivers, and software

 Malware and anti-malware are in a sort of Spy vs. Spy struggle with one another.
-On the anti-malware side (including software developers, such as Microsoft), there is a constant effort to close the loopholes or exploits that malware developers uncover and exploit.
-Older operating systems or software are easy prey, so do yourself a favor and regularly update both to minimize your vulnerability.
+On the anti-malware side (including software developers, like Microsoft), there is a constant effort to close the loopholes or exploits that malware developers uncover and exploit.
+Older operating systems or software are easy prey, so do yourself a favor and regularly update both to reduce your exposure.

 Use antivirus software

-Dedicated software exists which is specifically designed to protect systems against Trojans.
-With the right antivirus program, you can rest easy knowing that it is patrolling and monitoring your system in the background, helping to keep Trojans off your computer or laptop.
-At the same time, these will also guard against a range of other types of malware and threats.
+There is dedicated software that specifically protects against Trojans.
+With the right antivirus program, you can rest easy knowing that it is patrolling and monitoring your computer or laptop in the background.
+Apart from Trojans, these will also guard against many other types of malware and threats.

-Trojans are tricky, relentless, and unforgiving malware carriers, which secret themselves onto your computer and wreak havoc long before users are any the wiser.
-As always, be as careful online as you are in real life; don't accept things from strangers, open letters or packages which look suspicious or aren't addressed directly to you, and if something seems too good to be true, it most likely is.
+Trojans are tricky, relentless, and unforgiving malware carriers.
+They secretly leach onto your computer and wreak havoc long before users are any the wiser.
+To avoid them, be as careful online as you are in real life; don't open suspicious emails or attachments, and if something seems too good to be true, it most likely is.

-As long as you pay attention to which files and software you download online, as well as which sites you visit, you shouldn't expect any difficulties.
-However, if you do, you can rely on us at EXPERTE.com to help navigate you out of the danger and help you to decide the 'Trojan War' in your favor.
+As long as you pay attention to which files and software you download, as well as the websites you visit, there shouldn't be any issues.
+However, if a problem arises, you can rely on EXPERTE.com to help navigate you out of harm's way and win the 'Trojan War'.